Par 71, 6,403 yards

 The penultimate hole is a good par 4, slightly downhill with OOB all the way down the left, and the 18th is a distinctive par 5 that heads through the trees before turning to the left and down to a long green that is well protected at the front.

-The course at Haddington Golf Club is one of the 21 in the Scotland’s Golf Coast group - effectively every club in East Lothian - and in a county with plenty of Top 100 golf courses and Next 100 golf courses, this makes for a welcome alternative.
+Such is the quality in the area that no-one will claim that Haddington Golf Club is one of the best golf courses in East Lothian, but in a county with plenty of Top 100 golf courses and Next 100 golf courses, this makes for a very welcome alternative.